uzyn/agentic-ai-course/workshop/README.md

 # kopitiam

-This is a simple project to teach LangGraph.
+This is a simple project to learn LangGraph.

-* Read PRD.md for more information.
-* See GUIDE.md for step by step guide on how this project is built.

 ## Set up